-DON'T choose the paint color first.
+One of the least important items to figure out at the beginning of room decoration is paint color.
 Paint is available in thousands of colors and can easily be changed.
-In most cases, it should be one of the last things you do.
+In most cases, it should be one of the last things you do decide on.

 Also, as one of the most interesting rooms of the house, you should not be afraid to mix higher ticket items with some low.
 There are a lot of great ways to save on decor, and sometimes you should splurge on certain home decor.